KMulji/NYT-Website/_team/robert.md

 name: Robert Oyoo
 position: Social Worker
 image: pictures/Robert.jpg
-duties: Develop the Rescue, Reintegration, Resocialization and Rehabilitation programs
-        In charge of programs implementation
+duties: Develops the Rescue, Reintegration, Resocialization and Rehabilitation programs and in charge of programs implementation.
+Does Book keeping and general supervision of staff
-        Book keeping
-        General supervision of staff

 vision: To speak for the voiceless and be the bridge between parents and children.
 ---